Penny-pinch your way to success

 - Being cheap can be a decisive competitive advantage.

 - Put extra focus on ongoing expenses.
+Do so by closely watching your business bank account.

 - The more a company grows, the more difficult it is to rein in costs.